 This is why we call our inbound freight program, EXACT Inbound.
 Because understanding your lowest real costs with precision is critical to optimizing profits.
 In a word, EXACT Inbound provides greater control.

 …Speaking of Control, Cut Out Wasted Time Tracking Shipments.

 If you currently let your vendor schedule freight, any tracking is likely a several step process to locate your shipment.
 Call your vendor (1 minute).
 Ask for the carrier name and pro# (1 minute).
 Wait for them to find the job info (2 minutes), only to have to finally contact the carrier directly (5 minutes) or use their website to track your shipment (2 minutes).

 With EXACT Inbound, simply log into our TMS and your shipment details are on screen in seconds.
 What will you do with that extra 7-10 minutes saved from tracking a single shipment?

 …And Use More Precise Inbound Scheduling to Save Even More.

 With “need dates” or deadlines, EXACT Inbound’s dynamic routing sequences freight into your plant-based on a date-specific schedule.
 Pay for 5-day transit to slow down an order and spend up for 2-day transit only when needed.
 The net effect is to hold less inventory in your warehouse while saving more money.

 Bottom line: Vendors should continue to do what they do best, you do what you do best, and let a premier logistics provider like Customodal handle what we do best.

-Customodal is a new breed of innovative 3PL primarily serving the Manufacturing sector for over 15 years with a full menu of Professional Logistics services.
-For more information about Customodal and EXACT Inbound, click Customodal.com or dial 800-445-6577.
+Customodal is a new breed of innovative 3PL primarily serving the manufacturing sector for over 15-years with a full menu of professional logistics services.
+Check out our EXACT Inbound for more info.